 Big Mountain Program

-Wy’East Mountain Academy (formerly Windells Academy) is excited to announce the addition of a Big Mountain Program for the upcoming 2018-2019 school year.
-Led by Brandon Sorel, former professional snowboarder for Burton Snowboards and long-time Wy’East employee, this program is designed to expose and develop a group of hand-selected skiers and snowboarders to the vast possibilities of big mountain and backcountry terrain at the professional and competitive levels.
+Led by Brandon Sorel, former professional snowboarder for Burton Snowboards and long-time Wy’East employee, the Big Mountain program is designed to expose and develop a group of hand-selected skiers and snowboarders to the vast possibilities of big mountain and backcountry terrain at the professional and competitive levels.

 This unique high school program will educate and train athletes on safely assessing, navigating and conquering the varied alpine challenges, while facilitating college preparatory academics and industry connections.
 Our goal is to promote and create lifelong stewards of the mountains by fostering a community of like-minded individuals who all share a passion for adventure.